global-soft-ba/decisionTable/Readme.md

 # Decision Table

 This library enables the creation and conversion of decision tables in Golang programming language.
 Inspired by the JBOSS Drools or Camunda DMN Suite.
-Decions table are commonly used or rather visualized as a table in a UI to represent complex decisions in a more human-readable way.
+Decision tables are commonly used or rather visualized as a table in a UI to represent complex decisions in a more human-readable way.
 The library can be used as a data representation in Golang for such frontend/UI components.

 Each table represents a complex system of rules.
 Such systems describe a decision for which input, which output is to be generated.
 The library allows: